fuzzblob/YoAudio/README.md

 ### About <a name="about"></a>

-A C++ audio environment.
-It is meant as a playground for experimentation with game audio concepts and DSP algorithms.
+A C++ audio environment meant as a playground for experimentation with game audio concepts and DSP algorithms.

+WARNING!
+YoAudio is not release quality!

 **Goals**